-The CBST Green Team, chaired by members Liz Galst and Julia Ostrov, is out to change the world.
+The CBST Green Team, chaired by member Liz Galst, is out to change the world.
 We envision a shul, a city, a country, a planet where sustainability is central to our worldviews and our decision-making.
 We seek to restore justice for all who dwell on earth as well as the health and beauty of creation.

 CBST's Green Team, is made of up of synagogue members, staff and clergy who work together (l’takein et ha’olam) to heal the natural world.

 Our urgency is the work that promotes sustainability through environmental advocacy and activism along with fundraising and educational initiatives, both within and beyond our synagogue.
 We invite the entire CBST community to join us.

 Watch this space for news about Green Team activities, as well as ways you can live more sustainably.

 To join the Team, or for more information, write to GreenTeam@cbst.org.